 Sutures are generally removed about two weeks after the surgery in the doctor’s office.
 Once the sutures are removed, you can bathe and shower normally, but will still need to wear a dressing over the wound to keep it clean and prevent infection.

-By week five after the surgery, you will be able to walk short distances and do mild fitness activities.
+By week five or six after the surgery, you will be able to walk short distances and do mild fitness activities.
 Continue following your surgeons instructions for increasing exercise and activities until you are back to normal.